DominiqueMakowski/CV/PROFILE.md

 ### Open Science and Research Culture

 - Organizer, MORSE Seminar Series, Centre for Open Science and Research Reform, University of Sussex (2024-present).
 Member of the Centre, where I convene MORSE (Methods for Open and Reproducible Science), a seminar series on openness, reproducibility and replicability in psychological science. https://www.sussex.ac.uk/research/centres/centre-for-open-science-and-research-reform/
+- Co-founder, COllaborative COgnitive Science (COCOS) (2021-present).
+An informal group of researchers working on meta-science and slow science - research culture, the pace and incentives of academic work, and what collaboration between labs can look like outside the usual structures.
+Its first event, *La recherche aux temps de la COVID*, is under [Conference Organization](#conference-organization). https://sites.google.com/view/les-cocos/
 - Open Science Champion, British Neuroscience Association (BNA) Members' Meeting (2024).
 Invited to argue the open science position in the meeting's interactive debate, "A cultural revolution in sustainable neuroscience is needed more than a cultural revolution in open neuroscience now", alongside Dr Charlotte Rae (Sustainability Champion) and Hannah Hope (Wellcome).
 - Author of the Reality Bending Lab's public-facing writing (2019-present).
   Around forty posts on the lab website (https://realitybendinglab.com/news/),